Chat on WhatsApp

 IIP laboratory performs all applicable UN-prescribed tests:

-Drop Test: Impact resistance from a given height.
+Drop Test: Impact resistance from a specified height.

-Leakage Test: Hydrostatic pressure test for liquid packages.
+Leakage Test: Hydrostatic pressure evaluation for liquid packages.

 Vibration Test: Shipping vibration simulation.